blaggacao/frappix/src/overlays/Readme.md

 ## Passthru contracts

-In order to account for some of the pecularities of the frappe framework, the following passthru attributes are required:
+In order to account for some of the peculiarities of the frappé framework, the following passthru attributes are required:

 - `packages`
 - `test-dependencies`
-- `url`
-- `frontend`
+- `assets`

-They are for example consumed by the nixos, shell or testing modules.
+They are for example consumed by the NixOS, shell or testing modules.

 ```nix
     passthru = rec {